 Like Em Ford, this Bangladeshi–American makeup guru was a victim of cyberbullying but is now carving a niche for herself as a Muslim influencer in the beauty community.
 She uses her social platform to promote self-love and shares her experience as a Muslim living in the US combating Islamophobia.

 Instagram followers: 273K

 Nyma Tang brings to the cosmetic community what it direly needs – a people of color perspective that highlights the shortcomings of the industry.
-She is known to be among the few who raise their voices and criticise the exclusivity of the field when it comes to women of colour.
+She is known to be among the few who raise their voices and criticize the exclusivity of the field when it comes to women of color.